 Serve hot, with dipping sauce for dipping meatballs if desired.

-Definitely these meatballs are higher than what is recommended for the South Beach Diet, but personally I think having something like this for a treat once in a while is fine, especially if it helps prevent you from eating actual bacon cheeseburgers!
+Definitely these meatballs are higher in fat than what is recommended for the South Beach Diet, but personally I think having something like this for a treat once in a while is fine, especially if it helps prevent you from eating actual bacon cheeseburgers!
 Everything here is a low-carb ingredient and these meatballs should be fine for most other low-carb eating plans.

 Find More Recipes Like This One: